ivan-kleshnin/subjective-fullstack/content/environments-and-configurations.md

 ```

 *– But what if I want to pass objects and arrays?* – you ask.
 In general, such overconfigurations
 often mean you're doing something wrong.
-But if you insist – JSON is at your service.
+If you insist – JSON is at your service.
 Passing
 something language specific would definitely classify as an antipattern but JSON... is fine.

 ```js